pajamapants3000/tommytree/README.md

 Say you have two folders in your current working directory, mydir1 and mydir2.
 Then, in mydir1 there is another directory called subdir, and each directory as a file or two named after the directory, with a letter suffixed.
-If you called tommytree, you would see something like:
+If you called tree with no arguments, you would see something like:

 ```
-$ tommytree
+$ tree
 mydir1
   |
-  -- subdir
+  |- subdir
   |    |
   |    -- subdira
   |
-  -- mydir1a
+  |- subdir1a
   |
-  -- mydir1b
+  -- subdir1b

 mydir2
   |
-  -- mydir2a
+  |- subdir2a
   |
-  -- mydir2b
+  |- subdir2b
   |
-  -- mydir2c
+  -- subdir2c

 ```